vercel/turborepo/crates/turborepo-wax/README.md

 not possible to directly filter or otherwise select paths or files based on additional metadata (such as a modification timestamp) in a glob expression.
-However, it is possible for user code to query any such metadata for a matching path or effeciently apply such filtering when matching directory trees using `FileIterator::filter_tree`.
+However, it is possible for user code to query any such metadata for a matching path or efficiently apply such filtering when matching directory trees using `FileIterator::filter_tree`.

 For such additional features, including metadata filters and transformations